To More Inquiry

 Timing: 9:30 am to 6:00 pm (Monday Closed)

 Jama Masjid is located in Old Delhi and is one of the largest mosques in India.
 It was constructed in 1656 after the hard work of 12 years.
-At a time there can be 25000 devotees inside this mosque.
-You need to cover your head, shoulder, and legs before entering this Mosque.
+At a time, there can be 25000 devotees inside this mosque.
+You need to cover your head, shoulders, and legs before entering this Mosque.

 Entry fee: Free of cost.